arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        Learners make specific mutations in a gene sequence, and this tool calculates and displays the effects of the mutations on the mRNA and protein.
-     - Provisional support
+     - Not supported
    * - :ref:`Google Calendar Tool`
      - Learners see a Google calendar embedded in your course.
 You can use a Google calendar to share quiz dates, office hours, or other schedules of interest to learners.
-     - Full support
+     - Provisional support
    * - :ref:`Google Drive Files Tool`
      - Learners see a Google Drive file, such as a document, spreadsheet, or image, embedded in your course.
-     - Full support
+     - Provisional support
    * - :ref:`Google Instant Hangout`
      - Learners participate in instant hangouts directly in your course.
 With instant hangouts, learners can interact through live video and voice,